Vaginal delivery - discharge

 Women who breastfeed may have a lower sex drive than normal, along with vaginal dryness and pain with intercourse.
 This is because breastfeeding lowers hormone levels.
-The same drop in hormones usually prevents your menstrual period from returning for many months.
+The same drop in hormones most often prevents your menstrual period from returning for many months.

 During this time, use a lubricant and practice gentle sex.
 If sex is still difficult, talk with your provider.
 Your provider may recommend a hormone cream that can reduce your symptoms.
 These changes in your body are temporary.
 After you are done breastfeeding and your menstrual cycle returns, your sex drive and function should return to normal.

 Talk with your provider about contraception after pregnancy before you leave the hospital.
 You may be able to get pregnant as soon as 4 weeks after having a baby.
 It is important to use effective contraception during this time.

 In the days or even months after delivery, some moms feel sad, disappointed, tired, or withdrawn.
 Many of these feelings are normal, and they often will go away.

 Pee often and drink plenty of fluids to avoid bladder infections.

-Call your health care provider if you have vaginal bleeding that is:
+Call your provider if you have vaginal bleeding that is:

 Also call your provider if you have: